wgnhs/gems/README.md

 ## What's included here:

-__DMT2019-Moving-Maps-to-GeMS:__ Slides and the script from a presentation at the Digital Mapping Techniques meeting, May 2019, Butte, Montana
+__DMT2019-Moving-Maps-to-GeMS:__ Slides and the script from a presentation at the Digital Mapping Techniques meeting, May 2019, Butte, Montana.
+An almost identical presentation was given at the NGGDPP workshop in Golden, CO in September of 2019.

 __Workflow_Overview (PDF):__ This is a general overview of the steps we followed when converting previously-published maps into GeMS